ponylang/ponylang-website/content/blog/last-week-in-pony-01282018.md

 Got something you think should be featured?
 There's a GitHub issue for that!
 Add a comment to the [open "Last Week in Pony" issue](https://github.com/ponylang/ponylang.github.io/issues?q=is%3Aissue+is%3Aopen+label%3Alast-week-in-pony).
 <!--more-->

 ## Items of note

 - James Bracey wrote to the user list to let us all know about a [Pony Cassandra client](https://github.com/waratuman/pony-cql) he started.
 It's in early stages and it doesn't sound like he's planning on doing more work at this time, but he wanted to let folks know.
-Full mailing list message can be viewed at: https://pony.groups.io/g/user/message/1577
+Full mailing list message can be viewed at: [https://pony.groups.io/g/user/message/1577](https://pony.groups.io/g/user/message/1577)

 ## Talks

-- Kristoffer Grönlunds talk [Everyone gets a Pony!](https://linux.conf.au/) at  linux.conf.au on January 24, 2018 has been recorded and [posted to Youtube](https://www.youtube.com/watch?v=e0197aoljGQ).
+- Kristoffer Grönlund's talk [Everyone gets a Pony!](https://linux.conf.au/) at Linux Conf Australia on January 24, 2018 has been recorded and [posted to Youtube](https://www.youtube.com/watch?v=e0197aoljGQ).
 It is also listed on [Planet Pony](https://www.ponylang.io/community/planet-pony/).

 ## Pony Development Sync